What is a Credit Score?

 |300 – 579||Very Poor|

 Your credit background check represents your borrowing and repayment history, debt to loan ratio, income, and net worth.
-The number of open accounts you have and their borrowing limits also play a role.
+The number of open accounts you have and their borrowing limits also play a role it also will determine whether you will be able to get an auto loan.
 Even if you have not used the available credit, lenders will factor in your ability to use open lines of credit.

 How long you’ve had credit accounts, whether you pay on time or pay late, or miss payments affect your score.
 If you have a bankruptcy, lien, repossession, or eviction it will impact your score.